alidcastano/alidcastano-jekyll/_treasure-trove/books/derekSivers-AnythingYouWant.md

     your startup is your utopia&mdash;design your perfect world

 thoughts: |
     Must-read for any aspiring entrepreneur.
-This is a short read, packed with profound insights from Derek Siver's experience starting CD Baby&mdash;a project which came about by accident turned into a business he sold years later for $22M.
-    It's easy to get lost in the hype of starting a business and lose sight of why you're doing it in the first place; Siver's story and insights serve as a stirring reminder that you can do things your own way and as a side effect, still be successful.
+A short read, packed with profound insights from Derek Siver's experience starting his first business, CD Baby.
+His story serves as a stirring reminder that you can do things your own way and as a side effect, still be successful.

 quote: |
     "If you think true love needs to be like Romeo and Juliet, you'll overlook a great relationship that grows slowly.
 If you think your life purpose needs to hit you like a lighting bolt, you'll overlook the day to day things that fascinate you." - Derek Sivers